sinantech/sinantech/README.md

 </p>

 ## 👨‍💻 About Me
-I am a software developer who graduated from the Department of Geotechnical Engineering Program and Patika + FullStack Developer Bootcamp.
+I'm a software developer who graduated from the Department of Geotechnical Engineering Program and Patika + FullStack Developer Bootcamp.
 I have been involved in numerous projects and conducted research and internships in this field.
 However, my curiosity and passion have directed me towards the world of software development.

 Recently, I participated in the **Java Bootcamp** through the **Patika+ Program** to enhance my skills in software development, and I continue to strive for self-improvement.